Misterblue/misterblue.github.io/programming/herbal/Basil-auth.md

 "Properties": {
     "Service": "SpaceServer",
     "TransportURL": "ServiceConnectionURL",
-    "ServiceAuth": "{ "Name": "ServiceName", "Url": "ServiceConnectionURL", "Auth": "7878787", "AuthExpiration": "2020-07-12T12:13:14Z" }"
+    "ServiceAuth": "9872039847983723974"
 }
 ```

-where `ServiceAuth` contains the authorization information that is returned by Basil in
+where `ServiceAuth` contains the authorization token that is returned by Basil in
 the requests to the service.
-Note that `ServiceAuth` is in the same JSON string format as `Services` in `SpaceServer.OpenSession()`
-response.

 The handshake is: